Skip to content

 The workflow carries two triggers in one file:

-• workflow_dispatch with inputs commit (the trunk fix SHA), target_env (a choice over every configured environment except the first), pr_number (optional, to replay an existing resolution pull request), and dry_run.
+• workflow_dispatch with inputs commit (one or more trunk fix SHAs, comma-delimited), target_env (a choice over every configured environment except the first), pr_number (optional, to replay an existing resolution pull request), and dry_run.

 • pull_request on types: [closed] against branches: ['env/*'], with the post-merge stages gated on the pull request having merged and carrying the cascade-hotfix label.